-3.5.3 Suppressing PostScript Synchronization When a Job Starts
+3.5.3 Enabling PostScript Synchronization When a Job Starts

-DCPS begins a job on a Raw TCP/IP, LAT or serial printer by synchronizing with its PostScript interpreter to ensure that the interpreter is ready to accept commands.
+Before DCPS V2.7, DCPS began a job on a Raw TCP/IP, LAT or serial printer by synchronizing with its PostScript interpreter to ensure that the interpreter was ready to accept commands.
 However, some PostScript printers are not always in a state where they can recognize the synchronization control characters.
 In particular, some printers that support additional printer languages like PCL do not correctly respond to this sequence under certain circumstances.
-For example, the DEClaser 3500, when in PS/PCL sensing mode, inadvertently switches to PCL mode when DCPS sends a Ctrl/T character to its serial port.
-The printer, then out of the PostScript mode, does not respond, and the print job gets stuck in the "starting" state.

-You can define a logical name to cause the DCPS symbiont to avoid using its usual synchronization sequence for printers that use a Raw TCP/IP, LAT or serial connection.
+Since using PostScript synchronization is not usually required, this step is no longer performed starting with DCPS V2.7.
+However, to allow synchronization for printers that might require it, you can define a logical name to cause the DCPS symbiont to send the synchronization sequence for printers that use a Raw TCP/IP, LAT or serial connection.
 The logical name has no effect when using printers connected via other means.
 Refer to Chapter 10 for printer-specific recommendations.

-To disable the synchronization sequence for a print queue, use the following command:
+To enable the synchronization sequence for a print queue, use the following command:

-\$ DEFINE /EXECUTIVE_MODE /SYSTEM DCPS\$queue-name_NO_SYNC TRUE
+\$ DEFINE /EXECUTIVE MODE /SYSTEM DCPS\$queue-name SYNC TRUE